-New hotel accommodation 3 and above (whole premises, sole business) New serviced accommodation 4 and above Improvements Up to 20% Up to 20% There has been a loss of hotel accommodation over the last ten years The Island needs quality hotel accommodation Supports business sector as well as tourist visitor sector There is a need for quality serviced guest accommodation on a smaller, less formal scale in addition to hotel accommodation To protect existing visitor accommodation to existing serviced visitor accommodation to 3 plus from decline To increase visitor spend To enhance perceptions of the Island as a visitor destination To minimise negative perceptions of poor quality Creation of new, permanent campsites to 3 plus (operating a minimum 7 months per year) 25 to 40% There is a requirement for good quality camping parks to meet new national standards To provide required facilities for development of the camping, motorhome and caravan market Development of existing permanent campsites to meet new minimum standards (operating a minimum of 7 months a year) 25 to 40% There is a need to introduce new minimum quality standards in order to compete with other visitor destinations Existing campsite facilities are basic in comparison to UK and European standards New hostel accommodation with associated outdoor activities on offer. (operating a minimum 7 months a year) 25 to 40% Island has limited provision in terms of group and youth accommodation Increase value generated by new visitor markets Provide geographical diversification e.g. away from towns Provide a unique experience that expands the Island's product offer Development of new and existing alternative accommodation sites including yurts, log 25 to 40% Research suggests this is a niche but growing market Demonstrates a good fit with the Island's target markets Low environmental impact of temporary structures
+New hotel accommodation 3 and above (whole premises, sole business) New serviced accommodation Up to 20% Up to 20% There has been a loss of hotel accommodation over the last ten years The Island needs quality hotel accommodation Supports business sector as well as tourist visitor sector There is a need for quality serviced guest accommodation on a smaller, less formal 4 and above Improvements Up to 20% scale in addition to hotel accommodation To protect existing visitor accommodation to existing serviced visitor accommodation to 3 plus from decline To increase visitor spend To enhance perceptions of the Island as a visitor destination To minimise negative perceptions of poor quality Creation of new, permanent campsites to 3 plus (operating a minimum 7 months per year) 25 to 40% There is a requirement for good quality camping parks to meet new national standards To provide required facilities for development of the camping, motorhome and caravan market Development of existing permanent campsites to meet new minimum standards (operating a minimum of 7 months a year) 25 to 40% There is a need to introduce new minimum quality standards in order to compete with other visitor destinations Existing campsite facilities are basic in comparison to UK and European standards New hostel accommodation with associated outdoor activities on offer. (operating a minimum 7 months a year) 25 to 40% Island has limited provision in terms of group and youth accommodation Increase value generated by new visitor markets Provide geographical diversification e.g. away from towns Provide a unique experience that expands the Island's product offer Development of new and existing alternative accommodation sites including yurts, log 25 to 40% Research suggests this is a niche but growing market Demonstrates a good fit with the Island's target markets Low environmental impact of temporary structures cabins, pods, treehouses, safari tents etc. • Offers further diversification of the Island's visitor economy Visitor and local leisure facilities Up to 25% • Good leisure facilities can increase quality of life experience Range of activities can help attract visitors and retain money on-Island Requirement for diverse range of visitor experiences to compete as visitor destination Visitor economy marketing Off-Island promotion Up to 40% capped at £30,000 per annum • To increase awareness of the Island as a visitor destination Increase visitor numbers Increase visitor spend Increase number of contacts for marketing activity Head Office Head Office 10% to 25% • Possible transfer of skills from the finance sector Wide range of employment opportunities, many in higher pay ranges Likely to attract High Net Worth Individuals Ship and Aircraft Management and rel Ship Crewing Up to 25% • Fits with the Ship Registry Skills readily available on the Island Ship and Aircraft Management Up to 40% • Fits with Aircraft and Ship Registry Skills readily available Supports professional sectors on the Island Services - Non Fi inancial Export Orientated Businesses Up to 40% • Helps grow overall economy Many service businesses are a good fit with existing workforce skills Local service provider Up to 40%, maximum of £10,000 (where no local provider) • Import substitution Adds to overall economy Extends range of skills available locally Business Park / I ndustrial Estates Estate owners Up to 40% • Encourages improvements to estate infrastructure Nurseries and Ch Start- up/Expanding Nursery Businesses Up to 40% (specified categories in Appendix 8) • See Appendix 8

-cabine node

-cabins, pods, • Offers further diversification of the Island's

-treehouses, safari tents etc. visitor economy

-Sarair tents etc.

-Visitor and local Up to 25% • Good leisure facilities can increase quality of

-leisure facilities Op to 23/0 life experience

-• Range of activities can help attract visitors

-and retain money on-Island

-• Requirement for diverse range of visitor

-experiences to compete as visitor destination

-Visitor economy marketing

-Off-Island Up to 40% • To increase awareness of the Island as a

-promotion capped at visitor destination

-£30,000 per • Increase visitor numbers

-annum • Increase visitor spend

-• Increase number of contacts for marketing

-activity

-Head Office

-Head Office 10% to 25% • Possible transfer of skills from the finance

-sector

-• Wide range of employment opportunities,

-many in higher pay ranges

-61 • Likely to attract High Net Worth Individuals

-- Management and rel

-Ship Crewing Up to 25% • Fits with the Ship Registry

-• Skills readily available on the Island

-Chin and Up to 40% Fite with Aircraft and Chin Dominton

-Ship and Aircraft ορ το 40% • Fits with Aircraft and Ship Registry

-Management • Skills readily available

-Management • Supports professional sectors on the Island

-Services - Non Fi inancial

-Export Up to 40% Helps grow overall economy

-Orientated Op 1070 Many service businesses are a good fit with

-Businesses existing workforce skills

-Local service Up to 40%, • Import substitution

-provider maximum of • Adds to overall economy

-£10,000 (where • Extends range of skills available locally

-no local -

-provider)

-Business Park / I ·

-Estate owners Up to 40% Encourages improvements to estate

-LJtate Owners - ορ το πο/ο • infrastructure

-Nurseries and Ch nild Care I

-Start- Up to 40% • See Appendix 8

-up/Expanding (specified • •

-Nursery categories in

-Businesses Appendix 8)

-1. PPC11G1/1 0)